Study Mechanical Engineering in the US

 What Skills Can You Gain with a Mechanical Engineering Degree?

-Apart from the technical skills you’ll learn while studying for a degree in mechanical engineering, you may also learn soft skills to stand apart from other industry professionals.
+Apart from the technical skills you will learn while pursuing this degree, you may also learn soft skills to stand apart from other industry professionals.
 These skills can be applied in a variety of industries, including manufacturing, biotechnology, pharmaceuticals, transportation, automotive, aerospace, power generation, and more.

-Key skills that mechanical engineering graduates in the US study, practice, and apply during their education include:
+Key skills that engineering graduates in the US study, practice, and apply during their education include:

 • Technical